 Once the steps are completed, your professional or applied experience will appear on the CCT.

 Criteria for Undergraduate Research

 Undergraduate Research at the University of Tennessee is defined using the Council on Undergraduate Research (CUR) definition: An inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.
-To be included on the Volunteer Experiences Transcript it must meet the criteria below:
+To be included on the Co-Curricular Transcript it must meet the criteria below:

 - Supervised by a research mentor